bhansalijainam/AiAI/VetMedGPT/README.md

 - **Model Development**: We developed a novel generative pre-trained transformer, VetMedGPT, specifically tailored for veterinary medicine healthcare.
 This model is fine-tuned and tested on the VetMed dataset to enhance its effectiveness in animal health diagnosis and care.
   ![Workflow](https://github.com/bhansalijainam/AiAI/blob/main/VetMedGPT/Workflow.jpeg)
   ![Model ](https://github.com/bhansalijainam/AiAI/blob/main/VetMedGPT/Model.jpeg)
+- **Website Development**: In addition to the AI model, we have created a user-friendly website using Streamlit, providing detailed project information, visualizations, and interactive features for users to explore.
 ## Results
 The Mistral 7B Instruct model attained the highest accuracy in answering veterinary science multiple-choice questions with a score of 0.4391, followed by Llama2 7B chat at 0.3173, highlighting their superior performance over Tinyllama-based models.
 Regarding text similarity, VetMedGPT showed a moderate improvement over TinyLlama 1B across ROUGE metrics, indicating its proficiency in generating responses closely aligned with reference texts.